annasoos/Hire_Hub_Job_Finder/README.md

 - Add business logic to Edit and Delete gomb next to listings of autenticated user
 - Add business logic to filterbar and searchbar (on Find a job subpage and Landing page)
+- Add business logic to Add to favourite button
+- Add pagination
 - Add new features (e.g: Newsletter subscription)